Quantum mechanical dataset of 836k neutral closed shell molecules with upto 5 heavy atoms from CNOFSiPSClBr

 High quality quantum mechanical datasets of molecular properties are a primary requirement for developing approximate physics and statistics based models to enhance the navigation of chemical compound space (CCS).
-Numerous datasets focusing on distinct, chemically relevant subspaces have paved the way for systematic and quantitative exploration of CCS.
-Unfortunately, and due to the combinatorial scaling of number of possible stable compounds with size and composition, they are typically incomplete and consequently introduce considerable bias in machine learning (ML) models trained and assessed on them.
-The effectiveness of ML models relies on the completeness and the accuracy of relevant reference data.
-Numerous datasets reported so far include Refs.~\cite{qm7,qm7b,qm9,gdml,anders_gradients_role,QMugs,geom,multixcqm9,ani1_dataset,ANI-1,ani1-x,qm7-x,egp,pubchemqc} Most of the quantum mechanical (QM) datasets such as QM7\cite{qm7}, QM9\cite{qm9}, ANI\cite{ANI-1}, QMugs\cite{QMugs}, PubChemQC\cite{pubchemqc} are subsets of other databases such as GDB\cite{GDB13,GDB17}, ChEMBL\cite{chembl}, PubChem\cite{pubchem} while datasets like GEOM\cite{geom}, MultiXC-QM9\cite{multixcqm9}, ANI-1x\cite{ani1-x}, QM7-X\cite{qm7-x} correspond to extensions.
-While DFT has been key to the development of highly accurate and efficient ML models over the past decade\cite{central_role_dft}, there is still a lack of datasets exhaustively covering specific regions of chemical space at higher QM levels.
+Numerous datasets focusing on distinct, chemically relevant subspaces have paved the way for systematic and quantitative exploration of CCS such as in Refs.~\cite{qm7,qm7b,qm9,gdml,anders_gradients_role,QMugs,geom,multixcqm9,ani1_dataset,ANI-1,ani1-x,qm7-x,egp,pubchemqc,SPICE}.
+Most of the quantum mechanical (QM) datasets such as QM7\cite{qm7}, QM9\cite{qm9}, ANI\cite{ANI-1}, QMrxn~\cite{qmrxn}, QMugs\cite{QMugs}, PubChemQC\cite{pubchemqc} are derived from string based lists of compounds from the GDB\cite{GDB13,GDB17}, ChEMBL\cite{chembl}, PubChem\cite{pubchem} databases while datasets like revQM9~\cite{apbe0}, GEOM\cite{geom}, MultiXC-QM9\cite{multixcqm9}, G4MP2-QM9~\cite{g4mp2qm9}, QMspin~\cite{qmspin}, QM-sym~\cite{qm-sym,qm-symex}, ANI-1x\cite{ani1-x}, QM7-X\cite{qm7-x} correspond to extensions.
+The effectiveness of ML models relies on complete representativeness and accuracy of the relevant reference data.
+Unfortunately, and due to the combinatorial scaling of number of possible stable compounds with size and composition~\cite{von2013first}, they are typically incomplete and consequently introduce considerable bias in machine learning (ML) models trained and assessed on them.
+Furthermore, while Density Functional Theory (DFT) has been key to the development of highly accurate and efficient ML models over the past decade\cite{central_role_dft}, there is still a lack of data exhaustively covering specific regions of chemical space at higher QM levels.
 Note that even for the simplest stoichiometries and smallest subsets of graphs, exhaustive lists of quantum properties are lacking.
-The primary reason behind this is the combinatorially intractable nature of the problem the number of atoms and of unique chemical elements grows.
-Nevertheless, it is important to systematically fill these gaps since limited chemical diversity has been shown to lead to less generalizable ML models, as was pointed out recently\cite{Glavatskikh2019}.
-Furthermore, exhaustive coverage of chemical spaces spanned by the smallest systems is key for ML models since locality can be exploited to achieve scalable models of extensive properties in many cases\cite{amons_slatm,gems,apbe0,abasis}.\\
+The primary reason behind this is the combinatorially intractable nature of the problem as the number of atoms and unique chemical elements grows.
+Nevertheless, it is important to systematically fill these gaps since limited chemical diversity limits the generalizability of ML models, as was pointed out recently\cite{Glavatskikh2019}.
+Furthermore, exhaustive coverage of chemical spaces spanned by the smallest systems is key for ML models since locality can be exploited to achieve scalable statistical models of physical properties\cite{amons_slatm,gems,bing2023,apbe0,abasis}.\\